 Controls and User friendliness:

 They both have simple to operate controls however their functionality is different.
 Most of the popular Vitamix models offer full manual control of your blending with a variable 10 speed dial together with a Hi/Lo switch.
 The NEWEST (and most expensive) Vitamix model – The Professinoal Series 750 – also includes five pre-programmed settings (smoothie, frozen dessert, soup, puree recipes, and self cleaning) as well as a Pulse switch.
 They have two others, the Professional Series 500, and 6300 that have 3 pre-programmed settings (smoothie, frozen yogurt, soup) which we LOVE.
-Our most recommended models are any of the ones with programmed settings, which you can also get via their less expensive refurbished models.
+Our most recommended models are the Vitamix Standard and Vitamix Standard with programs (6300/500), which you can get via their less expensive refurbished models.

 SAVE BIG!
 Get a Certified Reconditioned Blendtec OR Vitamix blender!